 New bloggers try to install free themes from unknown sources.
 We understand that people want free things, but, the problem is that the majority of these free themes broke your blog, and in other cases, they can be used by shakers to stop the site completely.

 So, stay away from free things, if you really need a theme, browse the official WordPress themes and select the one that you need.
 Sure its limited in functions and options, but, the official free there are better than a theme that stop your blog to work again.

 2. Problem in a Plugin

-So, next time when you have a new plugin that you don’t trust, or, that you don’t have ratings about it, try to test it in your local machine, or directly, in an online server, just to make sure that it works.
+So, next time when you have a new plugin that you don’t trust, or, that you don’t have a rating about it, try to test it in your local machine, or directly, in an online server, just to make sure that it works.
 Thus, you will avoid these problems in the future.
-Now, let’s solve the white screen of death problem in WordPress.
+Now, let’s solve the site withe screen of death problem.

 There are two ways to fix the white screen of death, the first one is to use your cPanel account and deactivate a theme or plugin.
 And the second way is to access your server from your FTP software and do the same.